mxteenkhxn/Ubuntu-22.04/README.md

 	sudo apt update && sudo apt upgrade

-# Install the package build-essential for making the package and checkinstall for putting it into your package manager
+Install the package build-essential for making the package and checkinstall for putting it into your package manage

         sudo apt -y install build-essential checkinstall